carpentries-incubator/hpc-intro/_episodes/12-scheduler.md

 {: .output}

 Now cancel the job with it's job number.
-Absence of any job info indicates that the job has been successfully canceled.
+Absence of any job info indicates that the job has been successfully cancelled.

 ```
 [remote]$ scancel 38759